AFTER A CHEMICAL PEEL

 Some common reactions are, swelling, oozing, redness, tight skin, rough skin, itching, and scabbing.

-Washing and Care of Your Face
+Care of Your Face

 Your face should be washed gently, twice daily (morning and night), avoid rubbing, using the gentle cleanser you have in your ZO kit and warm or cold water.
 Midmorning and mid-afternoon apply antiseptic compresses for 2 minutes.
 Your face should then be rinsed and patted dry with a soft cloth.
 Showers are permitted as long as the water and shampoo are kept away from your face.